People sitting and talking on outdoor benches in an urban setting, one person holding a glass.

 Our Activities

-All events are carefully curated to ensure that ideas are presented in an accessible and welcoming format.
-We identify a diverse set of speakers – both academics and practitioners, both from organisations and from our participants – to provide a breadth of perspectives on a chosen topic.
-Most events begin with a creative activity - such as meditation, live music, or spoken word - which serves to ‘ground’ attendees at the start of the event.
+From structured courses and main events to informal meetups, we offer multiple pathways into philosophical conversation.
+All activities are carefully curated to ensure that ideas are presented in an accessible and welcoming format.
+We identify a diverse set of speakers – both academics and practitioners, either from external organisations or from among The Philosophers’ Yard community – to provide a breadth of perspectives on a chosen topic.

 • We have flexible ticketing prices, including free tickets, so that cost is not a barrier to participation.